Blood Mica: Key findings of investigation into child deaths in India's illegal mica mines

 * BBA uncovered four deaths in July

-* Government officials admit child labor is a problem in some mines but have no reports of children dying in mica mines
+* Government officials admit child labour is a problem in some mines but have no reports of children dying in mica mines

 * Indian government officials say mica mining is a matter for state governments and out of their hands

-* Leading Indian color and effect pigment maker Sudarshan said experts estimate about 70 percent of mica production in India is from illegal mining in forests and abandoned mines
+* Leading Indian colour and effect pigment maker Sudarshan said experts estimate about 70 percent of mica production in India is from illegal mining in forests and abandoned mines

 * Figures from India's Bureau of Mines show the country produced 19,000 tonnes of mica in 2013/14 but the same data shows exports were 128,000 tonnes with the biggest buyers China, Japan and the United States